openframeworks/ofSite/_documentation/gl/ofTexture.markdown

 Draw a subsection of the texture with depth.

-\sa drawSubsection(float x, float y, float w, float h, float sx, float sy)
+See also: drawSubsection(float x, float y, float w, float h, float sx, float sy)

 Parameters:
 x Draw position on the x axis.